ooni/ooni.org/content/support/faq.md

 easiest way to run OONI Probe.
 You can run tests with the tap of a button!

-You can also run the [OONI Probe desktop app] (https://ooni.org/install/desktop), which includes similar design, UX, and features as the [OONI Probe mobile app](https://ooni.org/install/mobile).
+You can also run the [OONI Probe desktop app](https://ooni.org/install/desktop), which includes similar design, UX, and features as the [OONI Probe mobile app](https://ooni.org/install/mobile).

 ### How can I run OONI Probe?